kajott/CompoKit/README.md

 Some of the tools are pre-configured in non-standard ways:

+- CKLaunch
+  - medium-contrast "dark" color scheme with Segoe UI font
+  - file associations pre-configured to use all the tools CompoKit provides
 - Total Commander
   - medium-contrast "dark" color scheme with Segoe UI font
   - search files in the current directory by simply typing letters (no Ctrl or Alt required)